All Episodes

 I mean, he's big fundraiser, donor, cavorter, co-lingerer.

-He's he's just everywhere with these guys.
+He's just everywhere with these guys.

-The guy's just a huge, huge Lib Democrat, fundraiser and all that.
+The guy's just a huge, huge lib Democrat, fundraiser, and all that.

-So here he is on Piers Morgan on Friday night, talking about Obamacare, and Obama's lie about if you like your insurance, you can keep it.
+So here he is on Piers Morgan on Friday night talking about Obamacare and Obama's lie about if you like your insurance, you can keep it.

-Piers Morgan said, you know, Harvey, it's that repeated footage of him, not just once, but dozens of times telling the American people you can keep the plan, you keep your doctor.
+Piers Morgan said, you know, Harvey, it's that repeated footage of him, not just once, but dozens of times, telling the American people, you can keep the plan, you keep your doctor, when it looks like now he knew all along that wasn't possible.

-It was just an outright falsehood, Harvey, and I can't remember him doing that so blatantly, and I certainly couldn't imagine Nelson Mandela ever doing it.
+And I certainly couldn't imagine Nelson Mandela ever doing it.

 What the hell does Mandela have to do with this?